 This show provides examples of:

-- Action Mom: Tarra, very rarely.
-Most of the time she was a Distressed Damsel.
+- Action Mom: Tara, very rarely.
+Most of the time she was a Damsel in Distress.

 - Badass Family

-- Big Red Button: "Malak and the Metal Apes".
-Used to activate a Self-Destruct Mechanism.
+- Big Red Button: "Malak and the Metal Apes" has one, used to activate a Self-Destruct Mechanism.

-- The Blank: The title opponents in "Attack of the Faceless People".
+- The Blank: The title villains in "Attack of the Faceless People".

 - Deadly Disc: Zandor's shield.